Skip to content

 WARNING

-Running many flows simultaneously can take time.
-Be patient and don't close the browser window while tests are running.
+Running many flows at once can take time.
+Don't close the browser window while tests are running.

 1. Find the flow you want to copy